fudgebucket27/LoopDropSharp/README.md

 # LoopDropSharp
-This application can airdrop NFTs and other tokens on Layer 2.
+This application can airdrop NFTs and other tokens on Loopring Layer 2.

 https://cobmin.io/posts/Airdrop-Nfts-on-Loopring